 There are occasional moments where the seams show through.
 The Ark is only what Alfred Hitchcock called a McGuffin, a plot device to drive everything else.
 Sometimes the plot shows through thinly – you do tend to ask questions like how Indiana managed to survive a journey across the Mediterranean by hanging onto the conning tower of a submarine from the outside.
 The end of the film with the villains being dispatched by a display of effects is a vaguely unsatisfying conclusion after the build-up.

 Steven Spielberg, George Lucas and Harrison Ford made two sequels (or rather prequels) to Raiders of the Lost Ark – Indiana Jones and the Temple of Doom (1984) and Indiana Jones and the Last Crusade (1989).
 While both have their fans and even those who argue the merits of their superiority over Raiders of the Lost Ark, they are not as much fun.
 Neither has a unifying strength – they often seem an incoherent hodgepodge of action scenes with little driving force and only Harrison Ford’s grizzled charm holding the show together.
 George Lucas later spun out a tv series The Young Indiana Jones Chronicles (1992-3).
 The conception of the series had changed markedly from what it was in the films – where the films were high adventure with strong fantasy content, the series was soberly realistic and non-fantastical, as though it had been made to present history to teenagers in dramatic form.
 Although earnest, the contrivations of the plots that required the youthful Indiana to meet a famous historical personage every week – hearing ghost stories from Lawrence of Arabia, escaping prison with Charles de Gaulle, playing pranks on Picasso, having a fling with Mata Hari and so on – verged on the laughable.
 Indiana was shown as a teenager (played by Sean Patrick Flanery), a child (played by Corey Carrier) and as an old man (played by George Hall).
 A fourth Indiana Jones film was talked about for nearly two decades with numerous scripts written and rejected, before finally emerging as Indiana Jones and the Kingdom of the Crystal Skull (2008).
+This was followed by Indiana Jones and the Dial of Destiny (2023), which was made without Spielberg.
 Also of interest is Raiders of the Lost Ark: The Adaptation (1989), a shot-for-shot remake conducted by two teenagers, as well as Raiders!
 The Story of the Greatest Fan Film Ever Made (2015), a documentary about the making of their film.

 There has been the persistent insistence in calling the film Indiana Jones and the Raiders of the Lost Ark, although that is not the name on screen and this seems a mislabelling the retrofits the title on the assumption that all of the sequels are named after Indiana Jones.